sinch/sinch-java-sms/src/site/markdown/tutorial.md

 Once started the connection can be used to interact with with XMS in the ways described in the following sections of this tutorial.

 Note, it is important to close down the API connection when it is no longer needed, typically when your application is shutting down.
-This is done by calling the `close` methods of the connection:
+This is done by calling the `close` method of the connection:

 ```java
 conn.close();
 ```

-By default the connection will use `https://api.mblox.com/xms/v1` as XMS endpoint.
+By default the connection will use `https://api.clxcommunications.com/xms` as XMS endpoint.
 This can be overridden using the `endpoint` method in the API connection builder.
 For example, the code

 ```java
 ApiConnection conn = ApiConnection.builder()